MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server.md

 ---
-title: "Install SQL Server content guide" ms.description: "A reference of content to help you install SQL Server and associated components.
-SQL Server installation center." ms.custom: "" ms.date: "11/14/2019" ms.prod: sql
+title: "SQL Server installation guide" ms.description: "SQL Server Installation Center: An index of content that can help you install SQL Server and associated components through various options such as the installation wizard, command prompt, or sysprep. " ms.custom: "" ms.date: "11/14/2019" ms.prod: sql